peerigon/angular-expressions/README.md

 }); // returns '1.23€'
 ```

-Also if you need independent filter object for e.g. tenant isolation, this can be achieved by creating an instance of the `AngularExpressions` object:
+If you need an isolated `filters` object, this can be achieved by creating an instance of the `AngularExpressions` class:

 ```javascript
 var expressionsInstance = new AngularExpressions({